dhancodes/awesome-research/readme.md

 # The Software Paradigm: Revolutionizing Research Methodologies

 As PhD students and researchers, we find ourselves navigating a complex landscape, and the right software can make all the difference.
-In this blog post, I have compiled a list of software tools that have proven invaluable to my friends who are pursuing their PhDs.
-These tools have enhanced their research process, boosted productivity, and facilitated breakthroughs in their respective fields.
+I have compiled a list of software tools that have proven invaluable to myself and my friends who are pursuing their PhDs.
+These tools have enhanced our research process, and boosted productivity.

 ## Tools

 ### Programming
+- Vim
+- VScode
+- Jupyter Notebooks
 - Google collab
-- Jupyter Notebooks
+- Sublime Text
 - Pycharm
-- Sublime Text
-- VScode
-- Vim

 ### Figures/Mindmaps
 - Biorender